scriptingstudio/PSCCalendar/README.md

     - **Information** (small visual shift): km, km-\*, kn, kn-\*, pa-guru, pa-in, ksf\*, ml\*, mni\*, nus\*
 - Font rendering issue
     - There are cultures where some characters become conditionally invisible (merging with neighboring ones), and this does not depend on font
-    - In monospace fonts a character width is not constant
+    - A character width in monospace fonts is not constant
     - Workaround: use english instead of national names
 <!-- - A calendar with **critical** issue will not show -->